 To turn your stream into a career, you must take your work seriously.
 Be a professional.
 Nobody is going to build your business for you.
 Treat your followers and potential sponsors with respect.

 5. Be Creative with Your Clothing Choices and Accessories

-What you wear in your streams can set you apart.
-People love a funny shirt and it can also serve as great a talking point!
+What you wear in your live streams can set you apart.
+People love a funny shirt, and it can also serve as a great talking point!
 You can literally wear anything between your pajamas and ballroom dance gear (so long as it meets the rules of your streaming platform).

 If you have a sense of style that is unique, you can utilize it in your brand-building.
 Make sure that you can wear it comfortably for the duration of your stream.
 The same goes for accessories.
 Use or display unique accessories that are meaningful to your brand.

 If, eventually, you decide to merchandise your brand, showcase your products in your stream.
 Sponsor yourself!

 6. Develop Trademark Traits